 Do not give this medicine to a child without medical advice.

 How should I use Vitamin B6 (pyridoxine)?

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Pyridoxine tablets are taken by mouth.
 Injectable pyridoxine is injected into a muscle or into a vein through an IV.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 The recommended dietary allowance of pyridoxine increases with age.
 Follow your healthcare provider's instructions.
 You may also consult the Office of Dietary Supplements of the National Institutes of Health, or the U.S. Department of Agriculture (USDA) Nutrient Database (formerly "Recommended Daily Allowances") listings for more information.

-Pyridoxine is only part of a complete program of treatment that may also include a special diet.
-It is very important to follow the diet plan created for you by your doctor or nutrition counselor.
-You should become very familiar with the list of foods you should eat or avoid to help control your condition.
+Pyridoxine may be only part of a complete program of treatment that also includes a special diet.
+Follow the diet plan created for you by your doctor or nutrition counselor.
+Get familiar with the list of foods you should eat or avoid to help control your condition.

 Store at room temperature away from moisture and heat.